BBC Micro

 Software

-To run the latest Windows version of BeebEm you will need Windows XP or later (v4.03 runs on Windows 98).
-The UNIX version will run on most UNIX based systems and Linux (the Windows version also runs quite well on Linux under 'wine').
-The full source code for BeebEm is included in the downloads and is released under the terms of the GNU General Public License.
+To run the latest Windows version of BeebEm you will need Windows XP or later.
+The UNIX version will run on most UNIX based systems and Linux.

 BeebEm will run most BBC Micro software including Elite, Exile and Revs.
 It will also run most BBC Micro ROM software (e.g. Wordwise).